The Asset Management Review: India

 iii Real property

-Real Estate (Regulation and Development) Act, 2016 (RERA) enacted by the Indian Parliament has revolutionized the real estate sector in India.
-The RERA mandates setting up of an independent regulatory authority and requires mandatory registration of all real estate projects (residential and commercial) with the respective authority, subject to certain exceptions.
+The Real Estate (Regulation and Development) Act, 2016 (RERA), enacted by the Indian parliament has revolutionised the real estate sector in India.
+The RERA mandates setting up an independent regulatory authority and requires mandatory registration of all real estate projects (residential and commercial) with the respective authority, subject to certain exceptions.

 With a robust regulatory framework at the backdrop, the investors have shown inclination towards the Indian funds making investments into the real estate sector.
 The investments by the Indian funds in the real estate sector, are majorly governed by the AIF Regulations, REIT Regulations, MF Regulations (that is, for real estate mutual funds) and CIS Regulations, as discussed under Section II.